Drew-Donaldson/java-spring-mongodb/README.md

 ### Key Features
 - Configured **Spring Data MongoDB** to connect to a MongoDB database.
-- Implemented a REST API for performing CRUD operations on entities (e.g., user or booking data).
+- Implemented a REST API for performing CRUD operations on entities (e.g., Person data).
 - Used **Spring Data MongoDB repositories** for simplified data access.
 - Demonstrated MongoDB document modeling with Java entities.
-- Integrated validation and error handling for robust API interactions.
+- Integrated validation and error handling for API interactions.
 - Supported querying MongoDB with Spring Data's query methods and MongoTemplate.

 ## Technologies Used